Surgery for Cats & Dogs in Santa Cruz

 We provide a wide range of laparoscopic and orthopedic surgeries including total hip replacements, MLP and arthroscopic assisted TPLO procedures.

 Veterinary surgeries are performed using the most advanced technology available, with fully-trained support staff available to our surgical patients.

 Based on your pet’s problems, our surgical specialists perform a detailed examination and discuss recommended diagnostic tests, procedures, risks, and expected outcomes with you.

 To become a certified specialist, a veterinary surgeon must complete four years of additional training after graduating from veterinary school.
 This training consists of a one-year internship followed by a three-year residency program that adheres to the American College of Veterinary Surgeons' guidelines (ACVS).

-What to Expect with Veterinary Surgery in Santa Cruz
+What to Expect with Vet Surgery in Santa Cruz

 At Pacific & Santa Cruz Veterinary Specialists, our surgical center is equipped with cutting-edge surgical instrumentation and equipment.
 Everything we do, every decision we make, is to ensure post-operative success for your pet.